Twenty-one people test positive for coronavirus aboard cruise ship off San Francisco

 “I don’t need to have the numbers double because of one ship that wasn’t our fault,” he said.

+“Guests will continue to be provided complimentary internet and telephone to stay in contact with their families and loved ones, and the ship’s company is working to keep all guests comfortable,” it said.

+The Grand Princess predicament was reminiscent of the Diamond Princess cruise liner, also owned by Carnival, that was quarantined off Japan in February and was for a time the largest concentration of coronavirus cases outside China.

-Diagnostic test kits were flown by an Air National Guard helicopter on Thursday to the cruise ship, where medical staff took samples from 46 passengers and crew to determine if they have contracted the respiratory virus.
+Diagnostic test kits were flown by an Air National Guard helicopter on Thursday to the Grand Princess, where medical staff took samples from 46 passengers and crew to determine if they have contracted the respiratory virus, Pence said.

-The samples were carried back to a state laboratory in the Bay area.
+The samples were carried back to a state laboratory in the Bay area, where analysis was completed on Friday.
 Pence said 21 of the tests came back positive, 24 were negative and one was inconclusive.

-One of the passengers aboard the ship, Debbie Loftus, said they had not been informed of the results of the testing before Pence announced it, and were uncertain about when they can return to their homes.
+Of the 21, two were passengers and 19 were members of the crew, the cruise line said.

-One, an elderly man from Placer County near Sacramento with underlying health conditions, died this week, marking the first documented coronavirus fatality in California.
-The other, from the Bay area, was described by Newsom as gravely sick.
+One, an elderly man from Placer County near Sacramento with underlying health conditions, died this week, the first documented coronavirus fatality in California.
+The other, from the Bay area, was described by California Governor Gavin Newsom as gravely sick.

 Health officials say both individuals likely contracted the virus aboard the ship.

-Minnesota health officials said on Friday the state’s first coronavirus diagnosis was an older Ramsey County resident “who recently travelled on a cruise ship with a known COVID-19 case.”
-But a spokesman for the Minnesota Health Department said he was not certain whether the cruise ship in question was the Grand Princess or some other vessel.

-Pence urged elderly people with serious underlying medical conditions “To think carefully about travel.”
+Pence urged elderly people with serious underlying medical conditions - those who health officials say are most at risk for developing serious and life-threatening illness from coronavirus - “to think carefully about travel.”

+The Trump administration is contemplating an advisory discouraging U.S. travelers from going on cruises for the time being, according to four U.S. officials familiar with the situation.

-Health officials are also seeking to contact some 2,500 passengers who disembarked in San Francisco on Feb.
+U.S. health officials are also seeking to contact some 2,500 passengers who disembarked the Grand Princess in San Francisco on Feb.
 21 after the earlier cruise to Mexico.

-The Grand Princess situation was reminiscent of the Diamond Princess cruise liner that was quarantined off Japan in February and was for a time the largest concentration of coronavirus cases outside China.

-Both ships are owned by Princess Cruises, a unit of Carnival Corp (CCL.N), the world’s largest cruise operator.
+(This story corrects passenger’s age to 60, instead of 61, in paragraph 8)

-Reporting and writing by Steve Gorman in Los Angeles; Additional reporting by Steve Holland in Washington, Jeff Mason in Atlanta, and Cath Turner in Los Angeles; Editing by Bill Tarrant and Daniel Wallis
+Reporting and writing by Steve Gorman in Los Angeles; Additional reporting by Steve Holland in Washington, Jeff Mason in Atlanta and Cath Turner in Los Angeles; Editing by Bill Tarrant, Daniel Wallis and Sonya Hepinstall